Lavindar/identity-2/Readme.md

  - %l -> Will be replaced by the character level
  - %g -> Will be replaced by the character guild
  - %r -> Will be replaced by the realm name.
+ - %f -> Will be replaced by the character faction

 Any other character will be kept unchanged, for example the format: